Mahesh430-ux/Healthcare-monitoring-system/README.md

 Today I improved the patient search functionality in my Cloud-Based Healthcare Management System and worked on resolving database-related issues.

 *Topics Covered:-- Implemented patient search functionality using Flask.Used SQL WHERE clause to search patient records.
 Understood how SQL queries interact with Flask routes.Learned how to handle MySQL OperationalError exceptions.Debugged database schema mismatch issues.Improved error tracing using Flask debug mode.Verified database column names before executing SQL queries.

+Day 8 :-Today's Work

+Today, I focused on improving the Healthcare Analytics System by working on the patient management module and database integration.

+* Completed Tasks :-
+Fixed issues in the patient comparison functionality.
+Corrected SQL query errors related to patient data retrieval.
+Improved database operations for better accuracy.
+Verified patient records and tested CRUD (Create, Read, Update, Delete) operations.
+Reviewed and validated the project database to ensure data consistency.
+Performed debugging and tested application workflows to improve stability.

+* Technologies Used :-
+Python
+Flask
+SQLite
+SQL
+HTML/CSS
+Outcome

+The patient management module is now more stable, database operations are functioning correctly, and the application is ready for the next phase of development.

+Next Steps :-
+Enhance the patient comparison feature.
+Integrate AI-based report analysis.
+Improve the dashboard with additional analytics and visualizations.
+Continue testing and optimizing the application.